 Most remembered work

 One of P. Ramlee’s greatest movies of all time is the Bujang Lapok series of films.
-Started in 1957, also titled Bujang Lapok, it depicts the lives of three bachelors, Ramli, Sudin, and Aziz in embracing the challenges of falling in love.
+Started in 1957, also titled Bujang Lapok, it depicted the lives of three bachelors, Ramli, Sudin, and Aziz in embracing the challenges of falling in love.

 Ali Baba Bujang Lapok (1961) came next, in which P. Ramlee played the villain – a leader of 40 thieves who live and keep their stolen treasures in a cave.
 The film is also remembered for the song used as the entrance spell for the cave (niat ingsun matek aji semar ngising).